whohensee/SeeChange/docs/setup.rst

 If you're just going to be running tests or doing local development, you mostly don't need to worry about this, but can use the configuration file that is automatically set up by the tests or the dvelopment environment.

 To make your own configuration file, we actually do not recommend editing ``default_config.yaml``.
-Rather, just copy it exactly as it is to your work directory (which may well be the top level of your SeeChange checkout, in which case no coyping is needed).
+Rather, just copy it exactly as it is to (or, better, make a symbolic in) your work directory (which may well be the top level of your SeeChange checkout, in which case no coyping is needed).
 If you look near the top of ``default_config.yaml``, you'll see that it refers to two files ``local_overrides.yaml`` and ``local_augments.yaml``.
 These are the ones we recommend you edit.
 Easiest is just to leave ``local_augments.yaml`` alone, and only edit ``local_overrides.yaml``.
 In ``local_overrides.yaml``, you can override any config values from the default file with your own versions.
 At runtime, your own versions will be used.

 There are a few things you definitely need to set.
 If you're hooking into an existing SeeChange instance, then you need to point to the right web application server, archive server, and database.
 This means setting all the right values underneath ``db``, ``archive``, ``conductor``, and ``webap``.
 You may also need to make sure you have any standard configuration values that this existing SeeChange instance uses.
 Hopefully, the person who maintains this existing SeeChange instance will have a configuration file to give you with these values; below, we'll call that ``<survey_config>.yaml``.
 Stick this file in your working directory.
 Set yourself up to read this survey config by putting the following at the top of your ``local_overrides.yaml``::